Azure-Samples/modern-data-warehouse-dataops/README.md

   - [Azure Synapse Version](e2e_samples/parking_sensors_synapse/)
 - [**Temperature Events Solution**](e2e_samples/temperature_events) - This demonstrate a high-scale event-driven data pipeline with a focus on how to implement Observability and Load Testing.
 ![Architecture](e2e_samples/temperature_events/images/temperature-events-architecture.png?raw=true "Architecture")
-- [**Dataset Versioning Solution**](e2e_samples/dataset_versioning) - This demonstrates how to use DataFactory to Orchestrate DataFlow, to do DeltaLoads into DeltaLake On DataLaketo Deliver Deserialized Data Objects (DoDDDoDDDDo).
+- [**Dataset Versioning Solution**](e2e_samples/dataset_versioning) - This demonstrates how to use DataFactory to Orchestrate DataFlow, to do DeltaLoads into DeltaLake On DataLake to Deliver Deserialized Data Objects (DoDDDoDDDDo).
 - [**MDW Data Governance and PII data detection**](e2e_samples/mdw_governance) - This sample demonstrates how to deploy the Infrastructure of an end-to-end MDW Pipeline using [Azure DevOps pipelines](https://azure.microsoft.com/en-au/services/devops/pipelines/) along with a focus around Data Governance and PII data detection.
   - *Technology stack*: Azure DevOps, Azure Data Factory, Azure Databricks, Azure Purview, [Presidio](https://github.com/microsoft/presidio)